What is ad valorem taxation?

 Property Taxes = Taxable Value x Tax Rate

 The property value is determined by the Property Appraiser’s office.
 The tax rate is determined by summing each millage rate set by every taxing authority (i.e. cities, the unincorporated county and school board) that the property resides in.
-A change in either the property value or the tax rate will have an effect on the taxes.
+A change in either the property value or the tax rate will have an impact on the taxes.